Stunkymonkey/dav-backup/README.md

-#dav-backup
+# dav-backup

-is a simple script, that downloads all your calendars and contacts from owncloud and stores them in a file
+A simple script, that downloads all your calendars and addressbooks from owncloud or baikal and stores them in a file.

+# configuration

+## main

-you can configure your data in a config file for automation:
+You can configure your data in a config file for automation:

 ```
 #dav-backup
 #~/.config/dav-backup/config